connexxia/CRM/README.md

 Each template is free.
 We only charge for the development of specific features, the support to deploy, etc...
 And to get an idea of ​​the dashboards contained in our **Qlik Template for the CRM**, here are the Release Notes.
 # Product description
-Qlik Template for the CRM is a BI application that provides dashboards for CRM analytics powered by Qlik.
+Qlik Template for the CRM is a BI application that provides dashboards for CRM analytics powered by **Qlik**.
-Power BI Template for the CRM is a BI application that provides dashboards for CRM analytics powered by Power BI.
+Power BI Template for the CRM is a BI application that provides dashboards for CRM analytics powered by **Power BI**.
 Each app is divided into 3 parts :
 The section [A] provides an overview of the Sales performances.
 The section [B] provides specific dashboards for analyzing the Customer lifecycle.
 The section [C] is used to export the data from the main tables.
 # Data model
-The schema of the data model used in this app is available [here].
+The schema of the data model used in this app is a **star schema** organizing data into a central Transactions table linked to multiple dimension tables (Items, Clients, Calendar...) and is available on [demand](https://dbdiagram.io/).
 # Release Notes CRM V2
 ## **[A] The Sales point of view**
 The section [A] provides an overview of the Sales performances.
 Follow all your Key Performance Indicators from Captured Sales, Linked Sales, Quantity, Frequency, Average basket, IPT, Cross-sell...
 For each KPI, you have its definition, value and evolutions MTD and YTD.